open-cloud/open-cloud.github.io.old/2_developer.md

 When necessary for clarity of exposition, this guide uses examples from OpenCloud for illustrative purposes.
-For example, on OpenCloud the XOS server process is started in directory /opt/xos/scripts/opencloud).
-Substitute local specifics for an alternative cloud built using XOS.
+For example, on OpenCloud the XOS server process is started in directory /opt/xos/scripts/opencloud.
+Substitute local specifics for an alternative XOS installation.

 ##<a name="devel-env">Development Environment</a>